FIWARE/tutorials.Step-by-Step/docs/iot-sensors.md

 The `tutorial` container is listening on two ports:

--   Port `3000` is exposed so we can see the web-page displaying the Dummy IoT devices.
+-   Port `3000` is exposed so we can see the web page displaying the Dummy IoT devices.
 -   Port `3001` is exposed purely for tutorial access - so that cUrl or Postman can make UltraLight commands without being part of the same network.